-The Profile tool extracts profiles drawn and adjusted using mouse in the image, shown in a live preview in the dialog.
+The Profile tool extracts profiles along arbitrary lines drawn and adjusted using mouse in the image, shown in a live preview in the dialogue.
 Profiles can be of different “thickness” which means that more neighbour data perpendicular to profile direction are used for evaluation of one profile point for thicker profiles.
 This can be very useful for noise suppression while measuring regular objects.
+Profile thickness is denoted by line endpoint markers in the image.

 After profiles are chosen, they can be extracted to graphs (separate or grouped in one Graph window) for further analysis using Graph functions.

 The profile curve is constructed from data sampled at regular intervals along the selected line.
 Values in points that do not lie exactly at pixel centres (which normally occurs for oblique lines) are interpolated using the chosen interpolation mode.
 Unless an explicit number of samples to take is set using the Fix res. option, the number of samples corresponds to the line length in pixels.
 This means that for purely horizontal or purely vertical lines no interpolation occurs.